terassyi/pyns2/README.md

 ```

 ### Docker
-You can try pyns2 with docker easier than with vagrant, but functions is limited.
-It cannot access an external network(nat config) and use ebpf monitoring.
+You can try pyns2 with docker easier than with vagrant, but features are limited.
 1. clone this repository
  ```shell
 $ git clone https://github.com/terassyi/pyns2.git